20 Ways to Bounce Back After Vacation

 Start a Fruit and Veggie "Detox"

 Hever suggests concentrating almost solely on fruits and veggies for your first day or two back home.
 "Even if you eat just fruits and veggies most of the day, followed by a wholesome dinner including beans, lentils, and whole grains, your body will recover quickly," she says.
 And flooding your body with vitamins and minerals from fresh produce?
 Always a good thing in our book.
-Speaking of vitamins, don't miss these 21 Things You Don't Know About Vitamins.

 The Next Few Days